owlmylove/SeleniumE2EPython/README.md

 Also, /utils folder contains locators file, as for feature changes we could keep all pages locators separately from page methods

 requirements.txt file contains all python interpreter settings

+*To run the E2E Test, please run suite_test.py from /tests folder*